 The Adaptation administered in this section is used for modification of SIP messages from Communication Manager to AT&T. Repeat the steps in Section 5.3.1 with the following changes.
-Step 1 - In the Adaptation Details page, enter:

-- 1. A descriptive Name, (e.g., SBC1-Adaptation for ATT). - 2.
+- Step 1 In the Adaptation Details page, enter: - 1.
+A descriptive Name, (e.g., ATT). - 2.
 Select AttAdapter from the Module Name drop down menu (if no module name is present, select <click to add module> and enter AttAdapter).
 The AttAdapter will automatically remove History-Info headers, (which the IPFR-EF service does not support), sent by Communication Manager (see Section 6.8.1). - Step 2 In the Module Parameter Type: field select Name-Value Parameter from the menu. - Step 3 In the Name-Value Parameter table, enter the following: - 1.
 Name Enter eRHdrs - 2.
 Value Enter the following Avaya headers to be removed by Session Manager.
-Note that each header name is separated by a comma with no spaces in between.
-If spaces are used after the comma, the string needs to be enclosed in quotes. - AV-Global-Session-ID, Alert-Info, Endpoint-View, P-AV-Message-Id, P-Charging-Vector, P-Location, Av-Secure-Indication
+Note that each header name is separated by a comma, and when using spaces, the string needs to be enclosed in quotes. - "AV-Global-Session-ID, Alert-Info, Endpoint-View, P-AV-Message-Id, P-Charging-Vector, P-Location"